Athithya-Sakthivel/RAG8s/README.md

-### `RAG8s` is a production-grade RAG platform on kubernetes(EKS), built around 8 independently deployable microservices with streaming inference, OIDC/OAuth 2.1 authentication, per-user rate limiting, GitOps-driven deployments, Infrastructure as Code, spot autoscaling, observability and end-to-end security.
+### `RAG8s` is a production-grade RAG platform on kubernetes(EKS), built around 8 independently deployable microservices with streaming inference, OIDC authentication, per-user rate limiting, GitOps-driven deployments, Infrastructure as Code, spot autoscaling, observability and end-to-end security.
 > The platform implements the complete Retrieval-Augmented Generation(RAG) lifecycle—from multi-format document ingestion, preprocessing, chunking, and indexing to hybrid retrieval, reranking, and streaming LLM inference.
 It delivers citation-grounded responses linked back to the original source documents through presigned S3 URLs.